How to Ask Your Boss for a Promotion

 We often think that we should be climbing the corporate ladder, but it’s very important to think about the skills you enjoy using and the environments in which you thrive.
 Make sure you are advocating for the right job, not just the next job.

-Additionally, if an employee is leaving and their position is being left vacant, talk to them about their role and experiences.
+Additionally, if an employee is leaving and their position is being left vacant, talk to them about their role and the skills and experience needed for it.
 They can even help you out during your interviewing process or write a letter of recommendation

 Tip #2: Research available positions within the company

 You’ve tried looking up current available positions within your company, but nothing relevant comes up.
-Does it mean you should give up for the time being?
-Not necessarily.
+Does that mean you should give up for the time being?

-The path to a promotion is not always clear.
+The path to career advancement is not always clear.
 Employees quitting, retiring, being fired, or being promoted can all lead to a vacant position.
 However, this is not always predictable and can come at short notice.

 Speaking to others in the company and asking around about job opportunities can prepare you for a job opening before it becomes official.
 Water cooler talk, or grapevine communication, can sometimes provide useful information.